Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 _**Request #2: "Sage" JSON Request Body**_

-Be sure to have the three `id` values you copied for each ingredient on hand for the next step.
+Be sure to have the three `id` values you copied for each ingredient are on hand for the next step.

 ##### 4. Send Requests to Create Remaining Ingredients